SwethaRajaram/walmart-sales-dashboard/README.md

 ---

-##  Forecasting Approach
+## Data Analysis Approach

-* Converted data into time series format
+* Cleaned and transformed raw sales data using Excel
+* Performed exploratory data analysis to identify trends
-* Built ARIMA model for forecasting
+* Built an interactive Power BI dashboard
-* Evaluated model using RMSE
+* Visualized key business metrics such as sales, profit, and city performance

 ---